 Therefore, in order to avoid exposure to a negligent hiring claim, employers must perform due diligence on prospective employees in order to verify his or her fitness for duty.
 This includes requiring the prospective employee to complete a job application, interviewing the candidate, performing employee background checks, and verifying the information that an employee has provided to the employer on a resume and/or a job application.
 Sometimes the position that the employee is applying for will dictate the level of reasonable care required.
 In all cases, employers must be mindful of federal and state law variations when performing these screening methods.

 Trends: Several states have passed laws protecting employers from negligent hiring and retention claims.
 For instance, an employee's certificate of employability may provide a negligent hiring defense for Tennessee employers.
 Further, Georgia law shields an employer from negligence claims arising from the hiring or retention of an employee if the individual has completed treatment or was pardoned.
 Minnesota also passed a law that an employee's or former employee's criminal history record that has been expunged may not be introduced as evidence against a private employer or its employees or agents in certain circumstances.
-Connecticut and Louisiana have also enacted laws that protect employers from negligence claims.
+Connecticut, Louisiana, Montana and Indiana have also enacted laws that protect employers from negligence claims.

 Author: Melissa A. Silver, JD, Legal Editor

 Updated to reflect forthcoming Kansas City 'ban the box' law.